 - 312 – Advanced Spanish Grammar (5 credits)

 Thorough and specific survey of advanced grammatical principles with intensive examination of syntax and of constituents of the Spanish utterance.
-Prerequisite: Spanish 204, or 248 with a grade of B or better.
+Prerequisite: Spanish 204, Placement Test, consent of instructor or Spanish 248 with a grade of B or better.